stenzek/duckstation/README.md

 You will need a device with armv7 (32-bit ARM), AArch64 (64-bit ARM), or x86_64 (64-bit x86).
 64-bit is preferred, the requirements are higher for 32-bit, you'll probably want at least a 1.5GHz CPU.

-Google Play is the preferred distribution mechanism and will result in smaller download sizes: https://play.google.com/store/apps/details?id=com.github.stenzek.duckstation
+Download from Google Play: https://play.google.com/store/apps/details?id=com.github.stenzek.duckstation APK and Beta Downloads: https://www.duckstation.org/android/

 **No support is provided for the Android app**, it is free and your expectations should be in line with that.
 Please **do not** email me about issues about it, or ask for help, you will be ignored.

-If you must use an APK, download links are listed in https://www.duckstation.org/android/

 To use:
 1. Install and run the app for the first time.